-Sri Chinmoy was a prolific artist focusing mainly on acrylics and drawings.
-He called his artwork “Jharna-Kala”, which is Bengali for “fountain-art”.
+Sri Chinmoy was a prolific artist.
+He called his artwork Jharna-Kala which means “fountain-art” in Bengali, his mother tongue.
 The name reflects the spontaneous and effortless nature of his artistic creations, which came from an inner meditative flow.
-His abstract paintings often reflect themes of harmony and peace, but when painting, Sri Chinmoy said he did not use his mind to think but followed an inner inspiration.
+When painting, Sri Chinmoy said he did not use his mind to think but followed an inner inspiration.

 “I try to make my heart a receptive instrument so that God, the Supreme Artist, can paint in and through me.”